EMPHYSIS/EMPHYSIS.github.io/pages/about.md

 One of the topics of the Smart Systems Engineering project is to find solutions for the cross-disciplinary and cross-enterprise exchange of behavioral models.
-The Functional Mockup Interface (FMI) is viewed as the basic technology for the exchange.
+The Functional Mock-Up Interface (FMI) is viewed as the basic technology for the exchange.

 Link to [project page](http://www.prostep.org/en/projects/smart-systems-engineering.html).